Onna no Sono no Hoshi: Manga

-Volume list
+Volumes

 Original video animation

 In August 2022, it was announced that the manga would be adapted into an original video animation (OVA).
 It was produced by Lapin Track and directed by Mamoru Hatakeyama, with scripts written by Teruko Utsumi, character designs handled by Naho Kozono, who also served as chief animation director, and music composed by Kei Haneoka.
 The OVA is in a Blu-ray Disc that was bundled with a special edition of the manga's third volume, which was released on December 8, 2022.

 Reception

-By December 2022, Onna no Sono no Hoshi had over 1.6 million copies in circulation.
-The series ranked ninth on the 2020 "Book of the Year" list by Da Vinci magazine; it ranked sixth on the 2021 list.
+By September 2021, Onna no Sono no Hoshi had over 1 million copies in circulation; it had over 1.6 million copies in circulation by December 2022; and over 2.45 million copies in circulation by September 2024.

+The series ranked ninth on the 2020 "Book of the Year" list by Da Vinci magazine; it ranked sixth on the 2021 list; and seventh on the 2023 list.
 It topped Takarajimasha's Kono Manga ga Sugoi!
 2021 list of best manga for female readers; it also ranked fifth on the 2022 list.
-The series ranked seventh in the 14th Manga Taishō in 2021; it ranked fourth in the 15th edition in 2022; it was also nominated in the 16th edition in 2023.
+The series ranked seventh in the 14th Manga Taishō in 2021; it ranked fourth in the 15th edition in 2022; third in the 16th edition in 2023, tying with You and I Are Polar Opposites; and seventh in the 18th edition in 2025.
 The series ranked fourth in the 2021 Next Manga Award in the print category.
 It won the Social Impact Award in the manga division at the 25th Japan Media Arts Festival in 2022.
+The manga was nominated for the 47th Kodansha Manga Award in the general category in 2023, and the 49th edition in the same category in 2025.